 Essential Oils to Use

-There is a huge variety of essential oils that have antimicrobial properties that may help in neutralising pathogens on the skin, some of which include:
+There are a wide variety of essential oils that contain antimicrobial properties helpful in neutralising pathogens on skin.

-When using most of these oils, a carrier oil (such as coconut or olive oil) is needed to dilute them before applying them onto the skin, as they can cause irritation and actually damage the skin because they’re too strong to use undiluted.
-Tea tree and lavender are usually ok to use straight.
+When using these oils, a carrier oil (such as coconut, jojoba, or olive oil) is needed to dilute them before application, as they can cause irritation and even damage to skin due to their potency.

 Kresser, Chris.
 (November 1, 2018).
 6 Ways to Treat a Skin Infection Using Natural Remedies.
 Chris Kresser.
 Retrieved from https://chriskresser.com/6-ways-to-treat-a-skin-infection-using-natural-remedies/